 2021 Rougarou Fabulist & Speculative Fiction Contest

 Rougarou’s 2021 Contest is centering Fabulist and Speculative Fiction!
-This contest if slated for the Spring Issue of 2021.
 Before entering the contest, please check the following guidelines to determine whether or not your story is eligible:

 - All submissions should have identifying information removed.